andrew-ld/autowwwtest/README_BUILD.md

 # Building the Add-on

-This document outlines the steps required to build the `autowwwleak.zip` package from the source code.
+This document outlines the steps required to build the `autowwwtest.zip` package from the source code.
 The process utilizes Docker and Docker Buildx to ensure a consistent build environment, and the build script specifically requires the `bash` shell interpreter.

 ## Prerequisites